tnevolin/FO2FairPlay/README.md

 * Book may affect other topic related skills besides main one.
 * Book improves the least advanced skill among those related.
 * Book effect is equivalent of spending 6 SP to the selected skill advancement taking cost of each skill level point into account.
 Anything remained unspent is left in SP pool.
+* Comprehension adds 50% of SP equivalent as advertised.

 #### Skill book affected skills
 | skill | book |